-Advice must be sought, as appropriate and without delay, from a veterinarian or, in the case of fish, any person competent to give such advice if adverse or abnormal behaviour is detected.
+Advice must be sought, as appropriate and without delay, from a veterinarian or, in the case of fish, any person competent to give such advice if adverse or unusual behaviour is detected.

-- The behaviour of individual dogs must be monitored daily and changes in behaviour and/or behaviours indicative of suffering, stress, fear, aggression and anxiety must be recorded and acted upon.
-All staff must be able to identify dogs that are anxious or fearful about contact. - Advice must be obtained where necessary from a suitably qualified clinical animal behaviourist. - Dogs likely to, or showing, signs of being nervous or stressed must be located in a suitable part of the establishment, bearing in mind their individual disposition.
-This could include: elderly dogs; nervous dogs; dogs on some medications.
-Where a dog shows signs of being nervous, stressed or fearful, steps must be taken to address this.
+- The behaviour of individual dogs must be monitored daily and changes in behaviour and/or behaviours indicative of suffering, stress, fear, aggression and anxiety must be recorded and acted upon with all information passed onto the owner.
+Records of assessment must be kept. - All staff must be able to identify abnormalities, and in particular dogs that are anxious or fearful about contact. - Dogs likely to, or showing, signs of being nervous or stressed must be located in a suitable part of the establishment, bearing in mind their individual disposition.
+Where a dog is showing signs of being nervous, stressed or fearful, steps must be taken to address this.

-7.4 Where used, training methods or equipment must not cause pain, suffering or injury.
+7.4 Where used, training methods or equipment must not cause pain, suffering, injury or fear.